viboverse/functional-programming-jamk/materials/01-course-introducton.md

 Store your home assingments in GitLab and return the link to your GitLab project into Moodle return box.

-Final return day of home assignments is 6.12.2022.

 &nbsp;
 ## **Grading**